insorker/CodingTheory/README.md

 ## Develop

-1. Write an error correction code class inheriting from EccBase.
+1. Write an error correction code class inheriting from `EccBase`.

 2. Add custom test or auto test in `test` folder.
 The test file must start with "test_".